yingyangtongxue/yingyangtongxue/README.md

 A person who is also Dev | Learner | A bit of Clown | Lover in a DEEP Life!!

-Pythonic Developer, Language Learner, Literature Lover, Couch Potato and Workaholic in the same time and much more...
-LOL
+Pythonic Developer, Language Learner, Literature Lover, Couch Potato and Workaholic in the same time and much more...LOL

 - 💻 I’m currently undergraduate in Computer Science at São Paulo State University (UNESP), Brazil.
 - 🛰 I’m currently researching on Data Science and Digital Image Processing applied to Remote Sensing.
 - 🤓 Also currently learning how to flex README on the profile.
 (I know...everytime is "currently")
+- 🛰 I’m associated to the Brazilian Computer Society (SBC), Individual Member of the International Society for Photogrammetry and Remote Sensing Student Consortium (ISPRS Student Consortium) and of the International Society for Photogrammetry and Remote Sensing (ISPRS)
 - 🤸‍♂️ I love to meet new people!!!
 - 👽 Learning any tecnology that apears on my way...
 - 💬 Ask me about any sort of motivation!